Skyrmionic Schr\"odinger cat states in monoaxial chiral magnets: Skyrmion dynamics in the classical limit

-For a skyrmion that is considered to be rigid, the internal forces related to exchange, Dzyaloshinskii- Moriya, and Zeeman interactions must be zero.
-The gradient field contribution for a $L_x \times L_y$ rectangular flake is
+For a skyrmion that is considered to be rigid, the internal forces related to exchange, Dzyaloshinskii-Moriya, and Zeeman interactions must be zero.
+The gradient field contributions for a $L_x \times L_y$ rectangular flake are